University of South Florida

 Ph.D., Harvard University, 2011

 I like to teach about hairy barbarians!
 Of course, I aim to dispel the many popular misconceptions attached to the groups of people that tend to fall into this category.
 I currently teach courses on Celtic History and Viking History, two groups of peoples that were tremendously influential on history and yet remain largely misunderstood in popular conceptions.
 My course "Celtic History" covers the development of the disparate peoples that come to fall under the umbrella of 'Celtic' from the Iron Age through the coming of the Normans to the nascent nations of Ireland, Scotland, and Wales.
-"Viking History", which covers the expansive influence of medieval Scandinavian travelers and settlers across the globe.
+"Viking History" covers the expansive influence of medieval Scandinavian travelers and settlers across the globe.

 I also teach the course "The Irish in America", which partners with USF Special Collections to provide a unique, Public History-rooted approach that presents students with the opportunity to interact directly with artifacts and primary sources, as well as contribute to a growing database on Irish Studies and Celtic Heritage Oral Histories that we are developing.
 The course content traces the experience of Irish immigrants to America: the forces that drove their emigration from Ireland, and the issues they confronted upon arrival in the U.S.